GeeWee/geewee.github.io/_posts/2020-01-07-prettier-for-csharp.md

 title: "Prettier for C# - Developing an auto-formatting pre-commit hook"
 permalink: "/csharp-prettier"
 short: |
         Many programming languages have automatic formatters.
-Go has `gofmt`, Rust has `rustfmt`, JavaScript has `prettier` and python has `black`.
+Go has gofmt, Rust has rustfmt, JavaScript has prettier and python has black.

         Being able to, in an editor-independent way, have your code automatically formatted without having to worry about it, is extremely freeing.
-It means there's a whole slew of religious wars you don't have to fight, and it means you never have to review a pull request with a bunch of noise, because *this* particular editor or user thinks the braces belong on some other line than they were.
+It means there's a whole slew of religious wars you don't have to fight, and it means you never have to review a pull request with a bunch of noise, because this particular editor or user thinks the braces belong on some other line than they were.

         Unfortunately C# doesn't really have an equivalent, but here's my attempt at making one.